 Hairballs are not only gross, but they can cause your pet some serious health concerns.
 Although feeding them a fiber-rich formula that will help your feline digest them is a good place to start, there are also some other roads you can add to your journey that will help the overall situation.

-We hope you have enjoyed the above reviews.
+We hope you have enjoyed the above reviews and they’ve helped you find the best hairball control cat food for your cat.
 Hairballs are a serious issue, but finding the right food to help treat it can make the situation worse if you don’t know what to look for.
-If you want the best of the best, go with the Hill’s 10137 Science Diet Dry Cat Food.
+If you want the best of the best, go with Smalls Cat Food.
 This is a nutritious meal that will help control the issue, plus provide many other vitamins.
-If you need a more affordable option, go with the IAMS 10146520 Proactive Hairball Control Dry Cat Food that is also effective at curbing the worst of the situation.
+If you need a more affordable option, go with the IAMS Proactive Hairball Control Dry Cat Food that is also effective at curbing the worst of the situation.